Majolica Mania: Transatlantic Pottery in England and the United States, 1850—1915

 “The story of majolica is the story of people: reformers, designers, scientists, pottery workers, retailers, users, and collectors,” said Julia Marciari-Alexander, Andrea B. and John H. Laporte Director of the Walters Art Museum.
 “Majolica presents a kaleidoscopic view of Victorian interests, expressed through its array of source materials—from art of the ancient world, Asia, the Gothic and Renaissance, as well as from nature.
 In this way, this exhibition creates particular resonances with the Walters Art Museum’s encyclopedic collections and with the city of Baltimore.
 The exhibition continues the mission of the Walters to bring art and people together by grounding the history of art in personal stories.”

 The exhibition features many of the finest examples of English and American majolica, including an unprecedented number of loans from museums in Great Britain, including the Royal Collection, Victoria and Albert Museum, and Potteries Museum & Art Gallery in Stoke-on-Trent; from the Maryland Historical Society and Philadelphia Museum of Art in the United States; and from private collections, many of which have never before been on public display.
+The exhibition is made possible in part by Majolica International Society and other donors.

 “Although majolica is not typically seen in museum collections, largely because it was regarded as ‘bad’ design in the mid-20th century and de-accessioned, through a reconsideration of this important ceramic, we can learn something new about both the Victorian era and our own.
 This exhibition and publication will bring majolica back into the conversation,” said Briggs.